kylevedder/kylevedder.github.io/misc/rl_proposal.md

 # Densifying RL Proposal

+Real world RL does not work well for long horizon robot learning tasks.

 I think the problem with most robotics RL approaches is that straightforward, end-of-episode reward models provide insufficiently dense signal -- the signal becomes so diluted when stretched over long time horizons that modeling it with a network becomes difficult.
 This is why today, to get RL to work well we have to either hand-craft heuristic reward functions or select an artificially short-horizon task.

 To try to address this horizon issue in general, I propose a three-part approach: